 GREENHOUSE GAS EMISSIONS

-Agriculture uses 50% of earth’s habitable land.
+Agriculture uses 50% of the earth’s habitable land.
 Of that, 77% is used for meat and dairy production, whereas only 23% is used to grow plants for human consumption.9 Despite this, meat and dairy only account for 18% of global calories produced and 37% of global protein produced.
 Growing plants directly for human consumption is simply more resource efficient in that we get more calories and protein using less land.
-This is important because animal agriculture is the leading cause of deforestation worldwide.5 If we all shifted to a plant-based diet, we would reduce agriculture land use by 75%.8 The land no longer needed for animal agriculture could then be restored back to native habitat, which would help preserve biodiversity, reduce habitat loss of wild species, and remove an extra 8.1 billion metric tons of carbon dioxide from the atmosphere over the following 100 years.8
+This is important because animal agriculture is the leading cause of deforestation worldwide.5 If we all shifted to a vegan plant-based diet, we would reduce agriculture land use by 75%.8 The land no longer needed for animal agriculture could then be restored back to native habitat, which would help preserve biodiversity, reduce habitat loss of wild species, and remove an extra 8.1 billion metric tons of carbon dioxide from the atmosphere over the following 100 years, making this plant-based diet impact on the environment one of the most efficient.8

 It is estimated that animal agriculture accounts for 27% of global water use.10 And on average, producing one calorie of animal products (meat, eggs, dairy, fish) requires five times more water than producing one calorie of plants (beans, grains, fruits, veggies).10 In fact, it takes 5,000 gallons of water just to produce a pound of beef and roughly 1,000 gallons of water to produce one gallon of cow’s milk.11-12 Switching to a plant-based diet would reduce freshwater withdrawals by 19%, which would preserve freshwater for human consumption.8